arighi/virtme-ng/README.md

    >>> (volatile unsigned long)4294675464
 ```

- - Attach a gdb session to a running instance started with `--debug`:
+ - Attach a GDB session to a running instance started with `--debug`:
 ```
    # Start the vng instance in debug mode
    $ vng --debug